(800) 543-0813

 Mold Remediation Residential

 Mold is everywhere we look.
 It’s one of the most effective decomposing agents in our world, existing off moisture, oxygen, and a source of food.
 The drier you keep your home, the less likely it is that mold will colonize.
-But in homes with high humidity or a specific moisture source, mold can colonize as quickly as 24 hours.
-Afterwards, it can be difficult to keep contained, especially if it travels through your home’s ventilation system.
+However, in homes with high humidity or a specific moisture source, mold can colonize as quickly as 24 hours.
+Afterward, it can be difficult to keep contained, especially if it travels through your home’s ventilation system.
 Once the spores have spread, you could have a bigger problem on your hands than you originally experienced.

 Mold Hazards